drago1520/simple-payload-starter/README.md

 - Building a PayloadCMS blocks & components library
 - Developers who want the power of Payload without the complexity
 - Those looking for a more maintainable alternative to WordPress

-> Note: This template works with Turbopack if you use npm instead of pnpm.

 This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.